qgis/QGIS-Enhancement-Proposals/README.md

 ### Do I need a QEP for a bug fix?

 Nope.
-Just open a PR or push directly if you have commit rights
+Just open a PR